parksauce/docs/docker/general/setting-arrs-behind-vpn.md

 ```

 ## Preparing Your System
-So your first step is to create the `docker-compose.yml` file if you're following my example you can use the below command to create the compose file in a `media_stack` folder in the `/opt` directory
+So, your first step is to create the `docker-compose.yml` file if you're following my example, you can use the below command to create the compose file in a `media_stack` folder in the `/opt` directory

 ```bash
 sudo mkdir /opt/media_stack
 ```
-Now lets change the permission of the media_stack file so our user can edit it.
+Now let's change the permission of the media_stack file so our user can edit it.
 This will set the permission so anyone can read the folder but only the user and group can edit and execute in the directory.
 Replace `<USER>` with your username.
 ```bash
 sudo chown <USER>:<USER> /opt/media_stack
 sudo chmod 774 /opt/media_stack
 ```
-Now lets create the `docker-compose.yml` file
+Now let's create the `docker-compose.yml` file
 ```bash
 touch /opt/media_stack/docker-compose.yml
 ```
-Next lets make the environment variable file
+Next let's make the environment variable file
 ```bash
 touch /opt/media_stack/.env
 ```